It Can't Happen Here: Presidency of Donald Trump

 Several writers have compared the demagogue Buzz Windrip to Donald Trump.
 Michael Paulson wrote in The New York Times that the Berkeley Repertory Theatre's 2016 rendition of the play aimed to provoke discussion about Trump's presidential candidacy.
 Writing for The Guardian, Jules Stewart discussed the similarities between Trump's America with the country as depicted in the book.
 In Salon, Malcolm Harris stated: "Like Trump, Windrip uses a lack of tact as a way to distinguish himself" and "The social forces that Windrip and Trump invoke aren’t funny, they’re murderous."
 In The Washington Post, Carlos Lozada compared Trump to Windrip, opining that "it is impossible to miss the similarities between Trump and totalitarian figures in American literature."
-Jacob Weisberg wrote in Slate that one "can’t read Lewis' novel today without flashes of Trumpian recognition."
+Jacob Weisberg wrote in Slate that one "can’t read Lewis's novel today without flashes of Trumpian recognition."
 Following the results of the 2016 United States presidential election, sales of It Can't Happen Here surged significantly, and it appeared on Amazon.com's list of bestselling books.
 Penguin Modern Classics released a new edition of the novel on January 20, 2017, the same day as the inauguration of Donald Trump.

 In 2018, HarperCollins published Can It Happen Here?: Authoritarianism in America, a collection of essays about the prospect of authoritarianism in the United States, edited by Cass Sunstein.
 In 2019, Robert Evans produced the podcast series It Could Happen Here, which speculated on the causes and consequences of a hypothetical second American Civil War.
 In 2021, New York University Press published a book It Can Happen Here: White Power and the Rising Threat of Genocide in the US by genocide scholar Alexander Laban Hinton.
 Hinton argued that "there is a real risk of violent atrocities happening in the United States".